catapracts/ExerciseProject/README.md

 - Test
   To make a Program using with various language to make a diverse Program
 - Debug Log(Later)
-  To write a Debugging Log and solve the problem
+  To write a Debugging Log and solve the problem with Programming
 - SQL(later)
   To record a SQL query using in the program